amirali-cheraghi-cyber/-WaterMap-Scaner-Port-/README.md

 Fast • Silent • Modern Port Scanner

-NexusScan is a high-performance network reconnaissance tool written in Go, with a clean web-based interface built using HTML & CSS.
+NexusScan is a high-performance network reconnaissance tool written in Go, with a clean web-based interface built using HTML, CSS, and JavaScript.

 It is designed for security researchers who need speed and low noise.